obestwalter/i3configger/README.md

 # i3configger

 **Disclaimer:** this is a tool aimed at users who already know how the configuration of [i3](https://i3wm.org) works (as described in the [excellent docs](https://i3wm.org/docs/userguide.html)). i3configger is an independent add-on, not directly affiliated with the project and in no way necessary to use i3 productively.
 It is strictly command line oriented and a file based using a very slight enhancement of the existing i3 configuration format with some json sprinkled on top.
-If you are looking for a graphical tool to help you create a configuration, check out the [resources below](#resources).
+If you are looking for a graphical tool to help you create a configuration, check out the [resources in the docs](http://oliver.bestwalter.de/i3configger/resources).

 ## Why?